 What is Nebula Graph¶

 Nebula Graph is an open-source, distributed, easily scalable, and native graph database.
-It is capable of hosting graphs with billions of vertices and trillions of edges, and serving queries with millisecond-latency.
+It is capable of hosting graphs with hundreds of billions of vertices and trillions of edges, and serving queries with millisecond-latency.

 What is a graph database¶

 A graph database, such as Nebula Graph, is a database that specializes in storing vast graph networks and retrieving information from them.
 It efficiently stores data as vertices (nodes) and edges (relationships) in labeled property graphs.
 Properties can be attached to both vertices and edges.
 Each vertex can have one or multiple tags (labels).

 Graph databases are well suited for storing most kinds of data models abstracted from reality.
 Things are connected in almost all fields in the world.
 Modeling systems like relational databases extract the relationships between entities and squeeze them into table columns alone, with their types and properties stored in other columns or even other tables.
 This makes the data management time-consuming and cost-ineffective.
 Nebula Graph, as a typical native graph database, allows you to store the rich relationships as edges with edge types and properties directly attached to them.

 Benefits of Nebula Graph¶

 Nebula Graph is open under the Apache 2.0 and the Commons Clause 1.0 licenses.
 More and more people such as database developers, data scientists, security experts, and algorithm engineers are participating in the designing and development of Nebula Graph.
 To join the opening of source code and ideas, surf the Nebula Graph GitHub page.